Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Testing with nonparametric or parametric replication

 \subsubsection{Marked point method}

 The marked point method (MPM) is another alternative to tiling proposed by \cite{LohStein2004}.
 To perform it, one first assigns to each point of the observed pattern its contribution to the estimate of the statistic of interest (a mark).
 Then, one sums the contributions of points that fall into tiles which are sampled in the same fashion as in tiling.
 The resulting sum of marks is the bootstrap-like estimate $\hat{S}_{MPM}(\mathbf{x})$.
 Unlike in tiling and subsetting, rotation of tiles does not break the directionality in the data.
 The effect can instead be achieved by adding contributions to DSS's estimates for randomly chosen angles.
-We made further adaptations aimed at accurate replication of vectors of DSSs used to construct the test statistic (see Sections \ref{sec:noveltest}--\ref{sec:MCtest}).
+Further details and additional adaptations aimed at accurate replication of vectors of DSSs used to construct the test statistic (see Sections \ref{sec:noveltest}~\&~\ref{subsec:DSS}) are presented in Appendix~\ref{app:MPM}.
 In a preliminary simulation study, isotropy tests with MPM performed poorly, so the method was dropped from our final simulation study in Section~\ref{sec:simulation}.